StefanPfeiffer80/FASPA.github.io/README.md

 or OTU clustering (using UPARSE), both part of Usearch v.10.240

 # Statistical analysis using R-studio and Rhea
 Files which were generated by the workflow can be further analyzed using R, the most commonly used statistical language.
-While it is possible
+FASPA files can be uploaded into phyloseq
 For a first statistical overview, I recommend the R-script collection Rhea (Lagkouvardos et al. 2016).
 Rhea can be downloaded from this link (LINK).
-Here, a quick tutorial is provided how you can implement your FASP generated files into Rhea.
+Here, a quick tutorial is provided how you can implement your FASPA generated output files into R, phyloseq and Rhea.
+# Install R-studio
+Go to the R-studio page: https://www.rstudio.com/products/rstudio/download/.
+Choose your operating system, download the newest version, then follow the installation instructions.
+Then start R-studio and install phyloseq (see the detailed instructions here: https://joey711.github.io/phyloseq/install.html).
+Additionally, we need to install the package tidyr.

+# Preparing the files for downstream analysis

 Transparency: FASPA is a completely transparent workflow, advantegous for the user, also gives respect to the used programs.